Best Nurse Practitioner Programs in Kansas – 2021

 Programs Offered: BSN to DNP

-Whether you are seeking career advancement or simply find a calling in primary nursing care, Fort Hays State University offers a reputed nurse practitioner program in KS that empowers you for success in advanced practice nursing.
+Whether you are seeking career advancement or simply find a calling in primary nursing care, Fort Hays State University offers one of the prominent nurse practitioner programs in Kansas that empowers you for success in advanced practice nursing.
 NP education here focuses on improving healthcare in the rural areas of the state and continuously strives towards better quality patient care.

 BSN to DNP Concentrations: Family Nurse Practitioner